ZacharyMar/FPGArt/README.md

 - oPlot: signal asserted to draw to monitor, outputted to VGA adapter
 - oEnableMouse: signal asserted to enable (1) or disable (0) mouse streaming
 - oStartTransmission: signal asserted to initiate host-to-mouse communication

+#### Drawing Circuit
+TODO:
+- Create top level module that instantiates the FSM and datapath for drawing functionality
+- Connect to VGA adapter, mouse interface, and pins on DE1-SoC

 #### VGA Adapter
 TODO: